Riley Greene: Professional career

 Greene was considered one of the top prospects for the 2019 Major League Baseball draft.
 He was drafted by the Detroit Tigers with the fifth overall pick.
 On June 5, the Tigers signed Greene to a contract with a $6.18 million signing bonus.

 Greene made his professional debut on June 24, 2019, for the rookie-level Gulf Coast League Tigers.
-In July, he was promoted to the Connecticut Tigers of the Class A-Short Season New York-Penn League, and in August, he earned a promotion to the West Michigan Whitecaps of the Class A Midwest League.
+In July, he was promoted to the Connecticut Tigers of the Low–A New York-Penn League, and in August, he earned a promotion to the West Michigan Whitecaps of the Single–A Midwest League.
 Over 57 games between the three clubs, he slashed .271/.347/.403 with five home runs and 28 RBIs.
-Greene did not play a minor league game in 2020 due to the cancellation caused by the COVID-19 pandemic.
+Greene did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Greene began the 2021 season with the Erie SeaWolves of the Double-A Northeast.
 In June, he was selected to represent the Tigers in the All-Star Futures Game alongside Spencer Torkelson.
 In August, he was promoted to the Toledo Mud Hens of the Triple-A East.
 Over 124 games between the two clubs, Greene slashed .301/.387/.534 with 24 home runs, 84 RBIs, 16 stolen bases, 25 doubles, and eight triples.
 He was named the 4th best prospect in baseball in Baseball America's annual Top 100 list for 2022.

 The Tigers planned to include Greene on their Opening Day roster for the 2022 season, but he broke his right foot and missed the start of the season.
 On June 18, 2022, the Tigers purchased Greene's contract, adding him to the active roster, and he made his Major League debut that afternoon.
 In his first at-bat, he hit a single.

 On July 2, 2022, Greene hit a walk-off home run off of Joel Payamps of the Kansas City Royals for his first career MLB home run.
-He became the first Tigers player since Lou Whitaker in 1978 to accomplish this feat.Greene was named the 2022 Detroit Tigers Rookie of the Year by the Detroit Sports Media Association and Tiger of the Year by the Detroit Chapter of the Baseball Writers' Association of America.
+He became the first Tigers player since Lou Whitaker in 1978 to accomplish this feat.
+Greene was named the 2022 Detroit Tigers Rookie of the Year by the Detroit Sports Media Association and Tiger of the Year by the Detroit Chapter of the Baseball Writers' Association of America.

+In 2023, Greene played in 99 games for Detroit, hitting .288/.349/.447 with 11 home runs, 37 RBI, and 7 stolen bases.
+On September 2, 2023, Greene was placed on the injured list with right elbow inflammation.
+On September 19, it was announced that he would undergo surgery to repair his non–throwing elbow.
+The next day, the Tigers announced that Greene had undergone Tommy John surgery, and would likely be ready by the start of the 2024 season.